WMD-group/MacroDensity/README.md

 ### Bulk Interstitial Alignment

-A convenience function that combines multiple instances of SphericalAverage.py, averages them and prints the Valence Band and Conduction Band positions relative ot this average.
+A convenience function that combines multiple instances of SphericalAverage.py, averages them and prints the valence band and conduction band positions relative ot this average.
 This function is based on an analysis akin to that of [Frensley and Kroemer's](https://avs.scitation.org/doi/pdf/10.1116/1.568995) method of band alignment.
-An example of its use for the ZnS (Zinc Blende) interstices is given below:
+An example of its use for the ZnS (zincnlende polymorph) interstices is given below:

 The function can be run via: